 Protein

-Reduced estrogen levels caused by the menopause has been correlated to reduced bone density and muscle mass (13).
+Reduced estrogen levels caused by the menopause have been correlated to reduced bone density and muscle mass (13).

 This means it can be useful for menopausal women to eat more protein.